 What is Bead Fishing for Steelhead?

 At its core, bead fishing for steelhead involves using small, round beads to mimic fish eggs or other natural food sources.
 These beads are typically made of plastic, glass, or wood and are rigged in a way that presents them naturally in the water column.
+The bead is attached to the line above the hook.
+When a steelhead eats the bead, the hook is pulled through the mouth.

 Why Bead Fishing Works for Steelhead